BCDigSchol/DSIncubator/Reflections/preliminary.md

 ## Credit where credit is due

-This list of questions is re-uses those from the [Making the Humanities Digital](https://aeshin.org/teaching/inls-890-186/2012/fa) course taught by Ryan Shaw in Fall 2012 at the [UNC-Chapel Hill School of Library and Information Science](https://sils.unc.edu).
+This list of questions re-uses those from the [Making the Humanities Digital](https://aeshin.org/teaching/inls-890-186/2012/fa) course taught by Ryan Shaw in Fall 2012 at the [UNC-Chapel Hill School of Library and Information Science](https://sils.unc.edu).
 Shaw, in turn, lightly adapted this course design from [Melanie Feinberg](https://ils.unc.edu/~mfeinber).